-At traditional conferences, scientists are divided into their respective fields and only attend seminars in their one field.
-One of the greatest and most unique advantages of CCAD is the disruption of this tradition, whereby scientists from all fields attend, listen to and review research proposals of colleagues from all fields of research.
+At traditional conferences, scientists are divided into their respective fields and generally only attend lectures in their own field.
+One of the greatest and most unique advantages of CCAD is the disruption of this tradition, whereby scientists from different fields attend and listen to research proposals of colleagues from all aspects of research in AD.
 Since 2013, scientists from the following fields have attended CCAD:

 In the years since CCAD’s inception, the network of collaboration created by CCAD alumni has grown tremendously and demonstrates the success of the CCAD model in fostering innovative collaboration across different fields of AD research.
-These partnerships take different forms and some attendees have worked with ten or more fellow alumni.
-The following image displays all collaborations between alumni:
+Below is an interactive collaborative map of CCAD alumni who have co-authored papers together.
+In order to take advantage of this tool, we suggest the following instructions:

 Impact Through Grant Funding

-Traditionally, early-career scientists and those with more novel approaches to their research face considerable difficulty securing funding for their work.
+Traditionally, early-career scientists, as well as those with more novel approaches to their research, face considerable difficulty in securing research funds for their work.
 This is partly due to the higher-risk nature of their work, while both established scientists and those pursuing proven methods of study are considered less risky to fund.
-New Vision Research alters the current landscape of funding by intentionally connecting and supporting early-career researchers with innovative ideas through CCAD.
+New Vision Research changes this paradigm by intentionally connecting and supporting early-career researchers with innovative ideas through CCAD.